freeradical13/freeradical13.github.io/index.md

 [Oxidation states][] are a conceptualizatized simplification of covalent bonds as ionic bonds.
 Oxidation states assume full hogging of electrons in a polar molecule.
 For example, in water, Oxygen would have an oxidation state of -2 since it hogs both Hydrogens' electrons, and each Hydrogen would have an oxidation state of +1.

 Reduction is the process of gaining electrons.
 Oxidation is the process of losing electrons.
-The atom losing the electrons is said to be oxidized (even if by something other than Oxygen!), i.e. losing electrons, and the atoms doing the oxidation are said to be reduced by the other elements, i.e. reducing the electrons of the oxidized atoms.
+The atom losing the electrons is said to be oxidized (even if by something other than Oxygen; the term originates from Oxygen's high electronegativity), i.e. losing electrons, and the atoms doing the oxidation are said to be reduced by the other elements, i.e. reducing the electrons of the oxidized atoms.
 This is called a [redox][] (reduction and oxidation) reaction because both occur.
 Oxidation frequently involves gaining an Oxygen or losing a Hydrogen.
 Reduction frequently involves losing an Oxygen or gaining a Hydrogen.
+A simple example of a redox reaction is Na and Cl creating Na<sup>+</sup> and Cl<sup>-</sup>.
+An electron loses potential energy as part of reduction because it moves towards a more electronegative atom, and this energy is released and can be harvested by surroundings.

 [Intermolecular forces][] describe attraction and repulsion forces between substances and are relatively weaker than intramolecular forces: